Welcome to Year 2

 Important information for year 2!

-We change reading books on a Friday.
-We are happy to change books as many times as needed during the week if your child asks us but we will ensure that all books are changed on Fridays.
+We change reading books on a Tuesday.
+We are happy to change books as many times as needed during the week if your child asks us but we will ensure that all books are changed on Tuesdays.
 Please make sure that your child has their reading book and home communication book in school every day.